 Science Officer: Ensign Tuvok

 For the crew of the Excelsior for the never-made 1990s Star Trek: Excelsior TV series, I chose the junior officers from the Star Trek Movies, along with characters established in the Voyager episode 'Flashback' and the novels The Lost Era: The Sundered and Forged in Fire.
 Additional characters come from Curt Danhauser's excellent Star Trek: Excelsior pages.
 There'd be the 'Old Guard' characters like Sulu, Chekov, Chapel and Rand with decades of experience and the 'New Generation' of Saavik, Gabler and Hawkins that would be New Starfleet with the big new ideas.
+This is about the juxtaposition of the experience of the old with the fresh ideas of the new.
+Both have very valid viewpoints, however don't forget the words of Chancellor Gorkon to Kirk when he said "If there is to be a Brave New World, our generation is going to have the hardest time living in it."
+I'd have loved to have seen the characters of Captain Hikaru Sulu, First Officer Pavel Chekov, Science officer Saavik and Doctor Christine Chapel developed in those roles beyond what we saw in the feature film movies.
+They had so much potential to show how these background characters had grown into the main cast members that they would be here.

 I've always been a fan of the Excelsior, ever since I first saw her on VHS video in 1984.
 I was pleased to see her on the big screen in 1992 with George Takei as Capain Sulu.
 As the Dundee Star Trek fan club reminded me in 1996, I was still a big fan of the Excelsior for the Voyager Star Trek 30th anniversary episode 'Flashback'.
 I think I cannot resist putting my character of Hawkins on the Excelsior, if only for a short-term mission.
 I've met most of the people in the cast list for this never-made series: George Takei, Walter Koenig, Robin Curtis and Tim Russ.
 Hawkins would be on as a junior social sciences officer, probably for a specific short-term mission.
 As a 'Klingon expert', I'd imagine Hawkins would be onboard to advise on their culture beyond warship crews.
 He'd be one of the 'new generation' of Starfleet officers, sparking off the attitudes of the 'Old Guard'.
 Sulu and Chekov would point out they have dealt with Klingons for decades, Hawkins would politely point out that even in his limited career so far, he's been to the Tabula Rasa campaign and faced death from Klingons, studied them at the Academy and went to the cultural exchange school on Sherman's Planet.
 That's even before he went to Kronos on the Argus.
 He has dedicated experience unmatched by the old guard.
 And things are changing with the Klingons as much as with Starfleet.